woutdp/live_svelte/README.md

 ### Releasing

--   Make sure you've built the latest assets
+-   Make sure you've built the latest assets with `mix assets.build`
 -   Update the version in `README.md`
 -   Update the version in `package.json`
 -   Update the version in `mix.exs`